100% Certified Authentic

 The power behind all this technical virtuosity is Rolex’s own, in-house self-winding movement, the Caliber 4161.

-Based on the 4130 from the Daytona, the two share several important features, such as the blue Parachrom hairspring in the oscillator that offers up to 10 times more shock resistance than traditional movements, plus a 72-hour power reserve.
+Based on the 4130 from the Rolex Daytona, the two share several important features, such as the blue Parachrom hairspring in the oscillator that offers up to 10 times more shock resistance than traditional movements, plus a 72-hour power reserve.

 Yacht-Master II 116680